Debug a failed run

 vibe run "<same task>" --resume-from <oldRunId> --resume-stage planning

 --resume-stage defaults to executing, and accepts planning, architecting, or executing.
 The flow runner finds the first step at that stage, seeds the outputs of every earlier step from the source run (marking them skipped (resumed) in the run’s step ledger), and starts there.
-The forked run gets its own runId and a fresh worktree off your main branch - correct, because these stages regenerate the downstream code - and the original run is untouched (its state.json records the lineage under resumedFrom).
-Works with --flow too: any flow that declares the matching step stage can be resumed.
+The forked run gets its own runId and a fresh worktree off your main branch.
+That’s correct, because these stages regenerate the downstream code.
+The original run is untouched, and its lineage is recorded under resumedFrom in the run’s state.json.
+This works with --flow too: any flow that declares the matching step stage can be resumed.
 In the dashboard, the run’s Re-run with changes dialog has a Start from selector with the same choices.

 When to file a bug

-If the same task fails in the same place across multiple providers and the failure isn’t traceable to your config or the task description, that’s worth a bug report.
+If the same task fails in the same place across multiple providers, and the failure isn’t traceable to your config or your task description, that’s worth a bug report.
 Include the runId, the events.jsonl excerpt around the failure, and the provider stream log.